 Within Christchurch city there are many public open spaces – parks, gardens, promenades, reserves and legal roads that are available to use for an event.

 The sites available vary depending on the type of event or activity and due to the sensitive nature of these locations.

 Bookings are required for wedding ceremonies in the Christchurch Botanic Gardens.
 Please contact our Call Centre on 03 941 8999 for more information.

 In 2003, Film NZ officially recognised the Council's support of the film industry by awarding it Film Friendly(external link) status.
 Filming applicants are required to apply for a filming permit.

 Please contact the Events Development team at firstname.lastname@example.org.
 A minimum of ten business days notice is required for a crew of more than 10 people.

 Permits might be required for trading and performing in the public places in our city.

 As a leading advocate for all citizens of Christchurch, the Council has responsibilities to advocate for access and equity issues as they relate to people with disabilities.
-The Council encourages all events organisers to promote and plan for an Accessible event using the following resource: Accessible Events Check-list [PDF, 65 KB] [PDF 65KB] as non-exhaustive guidelines.
+The Council encourages all events organisers to promote and plan for an accessible event using the event accessibility toolkit.